Salamek/nette-files/README.md

 # Nette Files

-This is a simple file storage for [Nette Framework](http://nette.org/)
+This is a file storage for [Nette Framework](http://nette.org/)

+Nette Files implements virtual directory structure (`IStructure`, `IStructureRepositry`) all files are stored in `dataDir` as their md5sum.ext, file info is implemented in `IStructureFile`, `IStructureFileRepository` and position of file in structure is implemented in `IFile` and `IFileRepository`

 ## Instalation